Thomas Magnum: United States Navy career

 Magnum attended the United States Naval Academy, in the class of '67 or '68, depending on the episode referenced.
 While at the Naval Academy, he dated Ginger Grant who became a professional tennis player and re-entered his life in the episode "Mixed Doubles".

 In the episode, "From Moscow to Maui", Magnum states that he was the captain of the Annapolis football team during at least one Army–Navy game with Navy scoring a touchdown early in the first quarter from a play he called.

 Magnum served in the Navy for ten or more years as an officer, rising to the rank of lieutenant commander before resigning in disillusionment in 1979.
 Magnum was a Vietnam War veteran and a former POW.
 He served in both the SEALs and Naval Intelligence during his Navy years.
 In the episode "Solo Flight", he is seen wearing the rank insignia for a lieutenant commander.
 In the episode Memories are Forever part 1, Magnum is promoted to full Commander, as part of being reinstated by Buck Green.
 In the final episode of Magnum P.I. in 1988, Thomas decides to return to active duty in the Navy at the rank of commander (O-5).

 Military decorations and awards

 On his Navy uniform, Magnum wears service ribbons for the Navy Cross, Purple Heart, National Defense Service Medal, Vietnam Service Medal, Gallantry Cross Unit Citation with Palm and Frame, and the Republic of Vietnam Campaign Medal.

-Specifically, in the season 2 episodes 23/24, "Memories are Forever" parts 1 & 2, we see the uniform Magnum is to wear to Washington, D.C.
-The collar has the commander rank, with the Special Warfare insignia with the Navy Cross, Purple Heart, National Defense Service Medal, Vietnam Service Medal with 2 service star, Gallantry Cross Unit Citation with Palm and Frame, and the Republic of Vietnam Campaign Medal.
+In the season 2 episodes 23/24, "Memories are Forever" parts 1 & 2 Magnum's uniform is with the collar of a commander, the Special Warfare insignia with the Navy Cross, Purple Heart, National Defense Service Medal, Vietnam Service Medal with 2 service star, Gallantry Cross Unit Citation with Palm and Frame and the Republic of Vietnam Campaign Medal.

-United States Navy SEALs who served in the Vietnam War would also have been entitled to wear the U.S. Naval Parachutist Insignia, however, Magnum doesn't wear one in the show.